Complaints procedures

 There are two main stages to this complaints procedure.
 The first stage is one where we try to resolve any complaint informally.
 The second stage is one where the matter is passed to the Family Mediation Standards Board (FMSB), which is a committee of the FMC.

 This complaints procedure covers just the mediation and not the Mediation Information and Assessment Meeting (MIAM) that precedes it.
 There is a separate process for resolving any concerns or complaints relating to a MIAM.
-Please note there is a time limit of 3 months from the end of your last mediation session for any concern or complaint to be raised.
+Please note there is a time limit of 3 months from the date of your last mediation session for any concern or complaint to be raised (in line with FMSB requirements).
 Please also note that, as per FMC/ FMSB guidelines, we do not have to investigate complaints that appear to be of a vexatious or purely personal nature.

 The complaints procedure inevitably uses a bit of jargon and we set out below some of the main definitions to help you understand it.